 Stray away from the summer beach crowds and explore the small towns that are just a short distance away from the Atlantic.
 Think of it as a vacation from you vacation and discover locally-made treasures — from food to art.

 Look for the ‘Made in Berlin’ decal on shop windows to see all the items made here.
 Sneak a peek in Jeffrey Auxer’s glass blowing studio, enjoy a cocktail as you sit on the rocking chairs on the front porch of the historic Atlantic Hotel, take a brewery tour of Burley Oak Brewery named “best craft brewery in Maryland,” take our walking tour to learn the history of our town and take a carriage ride around town.
+Dine on fresh seafood at Fin’s Ale House and Raw Bar, Blacksmith or DiFebo’s Berlin Pizzeria.
 Be sure to enjoy the town’s official dessert, the peach dumpling at Baked Dessert Cafe along with a scoop of ice cream from Island Creamery.
-If you are visiting on a Thursday or Friday, stay for live music at Sisters Wine Bar, The Globe and the Burley Inn Tavern.
+If you are visiting on a Thursday or Friday, stay the weekend for live music at Sisters Wine Bar, and the Burley Inn Tavern.

 The ultimate Eat Drink Buy Art Experience in the Crisfield begins with breakfast at Gordon’s Confectionary.
 A local legend and the real deal, this is a place to meet watermen as they get ready for their day on the water (if you make it there when the restaurant opens at 4 am) or to get an old-fashioned ammonia soda if you are more of an afternoon person.
 Serving everything from scrapple to occasional specials like the Double Bacon Donut Burger, Gordon’s is as authentic as it gets.